manuGil/online-core/docs/source/dic.rst

 In this exercise, we will use the **Maximum Likelihood** classifier for the supervised classification, but we encourage you to experiment with other classifiers and compare the results.

 Task 10
    Use the **Semi-automatic classification** plugin to test your first training sample set.
-Configure the *'Classification algorithm'*  as shown below.
+Configure the *'Classification algorithm'*  as shown in :numref:`fig-setting_maximum_likelihood`.
    Then use the  **Active classification preview pointer** |previewPointer|  to generate a temporary classification.
 Then,  visually inspect the classification results.

+    .. _fig-setting_maximum_likelihood:
    .. image:: _static/img/task-semi-auto-classification.png
       :align: center
       :width: 360px

+    Setting a classifier

    Watch the video tutorial on `Running a supervised classification  <https://vimeo.com/340426053>`_ to complete this task.